United Kingdom

 Companies that are liable to corporation tax and operate qualifying ships that are strategically and commercially managed in the United Kingdom can elect (subject to certain conditions) to apply Tonnage Tax in the place of corporation tax.
 Tonnage Tax is an alternative method of calculating corporation tax profits by reference to the net tonnage of operated ships.
 The Tonnage Tax profit replaces the tax-adjusted profit/loss on a shipping business and certain related activities, as well as the chargeable gains/losses made on Tonnage Tax assets.
 Any other profits are taxable under the normal corporation tax regime.

 A Tonnage Tax election must, broadly, be made within 12 months from the day that the company became eligible to enter the regime.
-However, in the 2023 Budget, the government announced a new window for entry into the Tonnage Tax regime for eligible companies from 1 June 2023 to 30 November 2024.
-This election window was implemented by a Statutory Instrument made on 9 May 2023.
+However, a new window for entry into the Tonnage Tax regime for eligible companies from 1 June 2023 to 30 November 2024 was announced in Budget 2023 and implemented by a Statutory Instrument made on 9 May 2023.

 Banking sector